School immersion in the Vancouver area, British Columbia – Ages 14-18 – 3 months to 1 academic year

 • Be willing to make new friends, share the daily life of a host family and take part in school life

-Do you meet the entry requirements?
+Do you meet the conditions for participation?

-3. We then invite you to come and take the language test and interview at our offices in Brussels or Paris.
-The cost for this is 100 € and is payable upon receipt of the pre-confirmation.
-This amount is non-refundable but deductible from the total cost of the stay in case of final registration and acceptance into the program.
-A first part of the received file will need to be completed and brought with you at the time of the interview.
+3. We then invite you to come and take the language test and interview at our offices in Brussels or online.
+This costs €100 and is payable on receipt of the pre-confirmation.
+This amount is non-refundable, but can be deducted from the balance of your stay if you are definitively enrolled and accepted on the programme.

-• 30/04 for the September intake
+• 30/04 for the start of the school year in September

-• 15/10 for the February intake
+• 15/10 for the start of the school year in February

-For any application that has to be processed urgently (after the registration deadline), a supplement of €200 will be charged.
+For any application that has to be processed urgently (after the registration deadline), a supplement of €250 will be charged.

 Travel